dvtate/ideas/README.md

   - Google bard is doing this now it seems
 - GitHub but for CC media.
 Like Wikimedia but searchable.
   - https://openverse.org/
+- Microsoft excel but with a better way to extend functionality
+  - 1st party Python in Excel will def get more traction